 Accelerated Data Science Curriculum & Specializations

 The Master of Science in Data Science program requires the successful completion of 12 courses to obtain a degree.
-These requirements cover six core courses, a data governance course, four required courses corresponding to a declared specialization, and a capstone project.
+These requirements cover six core courses, a data governance course, two required courses corresponding to a declared specialization, two electives, and a capstone project.
 Students are registered for three courses per term and will complete the degree within four terms.

 As part of the application process, students will choose one of five specializations: Analytics and Modeling, Artificial Intelligence, Data Engineering, Analytics Management, or Technology Entrepreneurship.
 Anticipated core courses and courses within each specialization are listed below.